arneesh/athro/README.md

 ## Functionalities
 This sections explains the functionalities provided by this library.
 This library can be used along with any other javascript framework/library such as Angular, React, Vue etc.

-**Note:** All the import mention in the sections below follow Javascript ES6 Format
+**Note:** All the imports mentioned in the sections below follow Javascript ES6 Format

 ### Searching
 Searching functionalities inbuilt in this library are: